Ancient Stories for New Conversations

 How to Use Debate in ESL

 Perhaps a teacher has been teaching a topic and wants a way to get students to talk more about this topic.
-Debate can be an excellent way to get students talking, enhancing communication and encouraging critical thinking.
-Debate can be used to reinforce previous content and can spur excellent conversations.
+Debate can be an excellent way to get students talking, enhancing opinion sharing and encouraging critical thinking.
+Debate can be used to both reinforce previous content and spur excellent conversations.

-However, debate should never devolve into argument; therefore, teachers must use a formal structure for facilitating debate in a profitable way.
+However, debate should never devolve into conflict; therefore, teachers must use a formal structure for facilitating debate in a profitable way.

 Debate Topics